 G K Gray

 George Edward Kruger Gray (1880-1943), who was born Kruger, took his wife’s maiden name on marriage in 1918, possibly because of anti-German prejudice, though his father came from the Channel Islands and he was born in Kensington; his new name is also found with a hyphen.
 His studies culminated at the Royal College of Art, where he was taught stained glass design by C Whall and more generally trained by William Richard Lethaby (1857-1931).
 An accomplished watercolourist, Gray’s glass designs, in a technique described as ‘somewhat ‘hard and insensitive’ in his obituary, show his skills to best advantage.
 He was interested in liturgical development and designed a few fittings (not in Sussex), but he came increasingly to specialise in heraldic designs.
 In addition to seals and other such devices, he designed coins for Britain and several other countries of the Empire.
-A member of the Art Workers Guild, he lived mostly in London, but died at Chichester and there is a memorial window to him in Fittleworth church.
+He was associated with the Warham Guild and was a member of the Art Workers Guild.
+Though he lived mostly in London, he died at Chichester and there is a memorial window to him in Fittleworth church.

 Obit: The Times 4 May 1943; DNB

 Jane Campbell Gray (born Jane Ross in 1931) trained at Kingston School of Art and then the Royal College of Art under L Lee.
 She was his assistant for a total of eight years at his studio at New Malden, including the time in which he was working on the glass he was commissioned to make for Coventry cathedral.
 She then opened her own studio and now lives and works in Shropshire.